What are Cenotes?

 The dives should be conducted only in areas where 2divers can easily pass side by side.

-No deco obligations.
+No decompression limit obligations.